 Safe Surfing

 Installing firewall and antivirus software and running anti-spyware and privacy software should go a long way to protecting you when surfing.
 Here, again, some common sense applies.
 Avoid sites that do not “feel” right.
-Sites constantly trying to get you to fill out forms before you can learn anything about the site, and the organization that owns the area is highly suspect.
+Sites are constantly trying to get you to fill out forms before you can learn anything about the site, and the organization that owns the area is highly suspect.
 Pornography sites are famous for downloading spyware and viruses onto people’s computers.
 Stick to places you know, the areas of reputable companies, and places recommended by people you trust, and you should be okay.

 Protecting Your Kids